Gerald Heard: Five Ages of Man

-In 1963, what some consider to be Heard's magnum opus, a book titled The Five Ages of Man, was published.
+In January 1964, what some consider to be Heard's magnum opus, a book titled The Five Ages of Man, was published.
+(A new edition, retitled The Five Ages of Humanity, has been published.)
 According to Heard, the prevalent developmental stage among humans in today's well-industrialized societies (especially in the West) should be regarded as the fourth: the "humanic stage" of the "total individual," who is mentally dominated, feeling him- or herself to be autonomous, separate from other persons.
 Heard writes (p.
 226) this stage is characterised by "the basic humanic concept of a mankind that is completely self-seeking because it is completely individualized into separate physiques that can have direct knowledge of only their own private pain and pleasure, inferring but faintly the feelings of others.
 Such a race of ingenious animals, each able to see and to seek his own advantage, must be kept in combination with each other by appealing to their separate interests."